FreimanVS/mytwolevelcache/README.md

 # mytwolevelcache
-My TwoLevelCache for onethreaded and multithreaded use
+My TwoLevelCache for onethreaded and multithreaded use.